blastheart1/portfolio-chatbot-tensorflow-openai/README.md

 ## 🎯 Use Cases & Adaptations

 ### Current Implementation
-- **Portfolio Showcase**: Interactive demonstration of Luis's skills
+- **Portfolio Showcase**: Interactive demonstration of Luis' skills
 - **Professional Q&A**: Detailed information about background and projects
 - **Skill Demonstration**: Technical expertise in AI/ML integration